 Once a role has been defined, growth opportunities can be added to each of the responsibility areas.
 Growth opportunities allow you and your manager to define areas that you can work on to be more effective in that specific responsibility area.
-To the right of the responsibility or competency click on "+ Add new" and enter in a description of an area for growth.
+To the right of the responsibility or competency click on "+ Add new" and enter a description of an area for growth.

-Once a growth opportunity has ben added, action items can be added to specify and track individual activities that support attaining/improving a new skill set.
+Once a growth opportunity has been added, action items can be added to specify and track individual activities that support attaining/improving a new skill set.
 Links to supporting documents can also be added under "Evidence" for reference and discussion.